nuxeo/doc.nuxeo.com-content/src/userdoc/document-types.md

 ### Domain

-Sections, workspaces and templates are grouped in&nbsp;**domains**.
+Sections, workspaces and templates are grouped in **domains**.
 A domain can be considered as a mini-application in Nuxeo or a root in the application.
 Typically, you can use domains to open the application to two or more very different populations of users.
 For instance, you can have an "intranet" domain and an "extranet" domain.
 Domains can be totally independent or not, depending on the permissions you set on each domain.

 ### Workspace